 But the last thing you want is for your child to start giving away his decision-making power to others.
 Begin with small, easier decisions to help him feel successful going out of his comfort zone.

 Offer simple incentives – such as privileges your child already gets for “free,” Sosland says.
-If he sticks to his initial decision about what to eat for breakfast without argument, he can listen to the music of his choice or play Nintendo DS on the way to school.
+If he sticks to his initial decision about what to eat for breakfast without argument, he can listen to the music of his choice or play on the iPad on the way to school.

-If indecision causes severe distress, meltdowns and disruption, consult with your pediatrician or mental health provider.
+If indecision causes severe distress, meltdowns and disruption – or if you’re concerned your child has a larger anxiety disorder – consult with your pediatrician or mental health provider.